 Deep Vein Thrombosis might be a debilitating condition, but you can still have a successful pregnancy even if you are at high risk.
 Reducing the risk of developing a clot until birth and for a few months afterwards is crucial.
 Some of the things you can do in your late pregnancy are:

-- Frequent movement will help keep the blood flowing through your body and reduce the chances of clots forming
+- Move often as frequent movement will help keep the blood flowing through your body and reduce the chances of clots forming.

-- Staying hydrated will prevent your blood from getting thick enough to precipitate clots
+- Drink enough water as staying hydrated will prevent your blood from getting thick enough to precipitate clots.

-- Aiming for a natural birth, as caesarean surgeries increase the risk of blood clots forming
+- Aim to have a natural birth, as caesarean surgeries increase the risk of blood clots forming.

-If the doctor observes blood clots in your body during pregnancy, there are several ways with which she might treat them.
+If the doctor observes blood clots in your body during pregnancy, there are several ways with which they can be treated: